codio/knowledge/source/instructors/teaching/grading/nbgrader.rst

      ExecutePreprocessor.interrupt_on_timeout: True

 - **Run custom grading with Jupyter** - To avoid execution of autograder with nbgrader and allow Codio script autograder to be executed, add the following to the **.codio-jupyter** file.
-When this is set, Jupyter files do not display as assessments in Codio and are not submitted through nbrader after the assignment is marked as completed (no assessments and points areset in the assignment).
+When this is set, Jupyter files do not display as assessments in Codio and are not submitted through nbrader after the assignment is marked as completed (no assessments and points are set in the assignment).

 .. code:: yaml